Dr Ruth Abbott, St John's

 Biographical Information

 At undergraduate level, I teach practical criticism and critical practice and the literature and history of the 18th and 19th centuries.
 At graduate level, I supervise MPhil and PhD students working in textual scholarship and on 18th and 19th century topics, and teach for MPhil strands in Material Texts and 18th and 19th century topics.
-I have received CUSU student-led teaching awards for both supervising and lecturing and a University Pilkington Prize for excellence in teaching.
+I've received CUSU student-led teaching awards for both supervising and lecturing and a University Pilkington Prize for excellence in teaching.

-I have served as the Faculty's Outreach Officer and on the University's Outreach Steering Group, and on College and Faculty committees on Equality, Diversity, and Inclusivity.
+I've served as the Faculty's Outreach Officer and on the University's Outreach Steering Group, and on College and Faculty committees on Equality, Diversity, and Inclusivity.
 As a member of the University's Harassment Avoidance Working Group, I helped to develop 'Breaking the Silence', a campaign to improve the prevention, response, support, and investigation of harassment and sexual misconduct across the collegiate university.

 Research Interests